piersy/simple-geth-tracing/README.md

 access to the disk of the geth instance.

-This repository makes it easy to edit tracers inside their js files with IDE/Language server support while also automating the process of calling the trace transaction endpoint.
+This repository makes it easy to edit tracers inside their js files with IDE/Language server support while also automating the process of generating escaped tracer code and calling trace transaction endpoint with it.

 # Writing a tracer